guygriffiths/nd-image-view/README.md

 * It should be the name of the images within the data path, with variables representing the dimension names
 * Variables are written as `${dimname}` where the dimension name is one of the dimensions (which are defined later)
 * If a character is followed by `?` and then a variable name, that character is omitted if the value of the variable is empty
-* Other characters are interpreted literally, so the use subdirectories is supported
+* Other characters are interpreted literally, so the use of subdirectories is supported

 ### Dimension to plot by
 Of the form `plot_by = <dimname>`.
 This defines which dimension (defined later) will vary across the screen.